flokk.

 Castello Sforzesco

 Start the trip with a genuine medieval castle complete with a moat, drawbridge, and open courtyards where kids can run freely.
-Several free-to-enter courtyards mean you can explore the exterior, climb
+Several free-to-enter courtyards mean you can explore the exterior, climb the ramparts area, and soak up the scale without committing to every museum inside.

 culture